Annual, non-competitive event in St. John's, NL

 Rotary is open to both school and community groups of all ages, all sizes and from all locations (not just from within Newfoundland and Labrador).
 Our festival is broken into three categories – Choral, Jazz and Band/Symphonic.
 Chamber ensembles in those categories are also welcome.

-All clinics take place at the MUN School of Music in St. John’s, Newfoundland, from April 24 – May 2, 2024.
+All clinics take place at the MUN School of Music in St. John’s, Newfoundland, from April 30 – May 8, 2025.

-Choral Festival: April 24 – 26
+Choral Festival: April 30 – May 3

-Rotary Jazz Band Evening Concert: TBD
+Rotary Jazz Band Evening Concert: Saturday, May 3 (TBC)

 Clinics occur during the daytime at the D.F.
 Cook Recital Hall, usually between the hours of 8:30am and 5:30pm.
-Where possible, we may schedule later clinic times to accommodate traveling groups.

 The total registration fee per ensemble is $275.